SbSI whisker/PbI2 flake mixed-dimensional van der Waals heterostructure for photodetection

-Here we report for the first time van der Waals (vdW) heterostructure formed from individual single crystal SbSI whisker and individual PbI2 flake for photodetection.
-Benefiting from millimeter-sized whisker and flake, we take advantages of the flexibility of operation and vdW junction interface between SbSI and PbI2.
+Here we report for the first time a van der Waals (vdW) heterostructure formed from an individual single crystal SbSI whisker and individual PbI2 flake for photodetection.
+Benefiting from the millimeter-sized whisker and flake, we take advantage of the flexibility of operation and vdW junction interface between SbSI and PbI2.
 This mixed-dimensional heterostructure is used as an optoelectronics platform due to the larger light-harvesting cross section than the individual material.
 It generates photocurrent to broaden the spectral response range.
-Two-dimensional (2D) material acts as a current collector while single crystal whisker material acts as current channel.
-Compared with individual SbSI device, vdW heterojunction devices can achieve a lower dark current.
-As a result, our SbSI-PbI2 photodetector exhibits a responsivity up to 26.3 mA•W-1 and shows fast response speed of ~ 12 ms. Large-area growth and scalable approaches lead to efficient transfer strategy and heterostructure assembly.
+The two-dimensional (2D) material acts as a current collector, while the single crystal whisker material acts as a current channel.
+Compared with the individual SbSI device, the vdW heterojunction device can achieve a lower dark current.
+As a result, our SbSI–PbI2 photodetector exhibits a responsivity of up to 26.3 mA W−1 and shows a fast response speed of ∼12 ms. Large-area growth and scalable approaches lead to an efficient transfer strategy and heterostructure assembly.
 These investigations will broaden our fundamental knowledge of vdW heterostructures.
-This mixed-dimensional vdW heterostructure presupposes new opportunities for basic research of micro/nano-optoelectronic.
+This mixed-dimensional vdW heterostructure opens new opportunities for basic research of micro/nano-optoelectronics.